 How was the policy revised?

-As part of this process, an equality impact assessment (EIA) has been created to ensure that the policy does not discriminate against any disadvantaged or vulnerable people.
-If you would like a copy of the EIA 2020 contact Licensing
+As part of this process, an equality impact assessment (EIA) was created to ensure that the policy does not discriminate against any disadvantaged or vulnerable people.
+If you would like a copy of the EIA 2020 contact Licensing: Licensing contact form

 Who was consulted?

 The list of statutory consultees consulted are below:

 - The Chief Officer of Police

 - The fire and rescue authority

 - The local council's Director of Public Health

 - Persons/bodies representative of premises licence holders